The 2017-2018 Great Waters Challenge Youth Advisory Board (YAB) is composed of the following exceptional individuals:

 Nick loves freshwater lakes, because they’re not only incredibly important but also lovely for swimming.

 Ellen has been a water and wastewater treatment plant operator with Ontario Clean Water Agency (OCWA) for the last three and a half years.
 She completed a two-year water quality technician diploma at Durham College and is in the process of completing a public relations certificate online through Ryerson University.
-She is currently the volunteer Webinar Coordinator for the Canadian Water Network Students and Young Professionals Committee and she is a part time member of the Walkerton Clean Water Centre’s Board of Directors.
+She is currently the volunteer Webinar Coordinator for the Canadian Water Network Students and Young Professionals Committee.
 Ellen enjoys teaching grade eight students through OCWA’s OneWater Education program about water and wastewater treatment processes and how everyone has a role in protecting and conserving our water.

 Ellen relates most to Lake Ontario because when she was young, her dad would take her there to collect shale that they would later crack open in hopes of finding fossils!